AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES8_string-padding-object-entries-object-values-and-more.md

 // "hello "
 ```

-We said we want 6 as our padding, but why in both cases we got only 1 space?
+We specified that we want 6 as our padding, but why in both cases we got only 1 space?
-It happens because `padStart` and `padEnd` will go and fill the empty spaces.
+It happens because `padStart` and `padEnd` will go and fill the **empty spaces**.
 In our example "hello" is 5 letters, and our padding is 6, which leaves only 1 empty space.

-Look at this example
+Look at this example:

 ```js
 "hi".padStart(10);